 The subsidy amounts to 15,000 euros per project and is intended to free up teachers or educationalists for:

 Collaborative development or revision of the virtual international cooperation project;

 Necessary coordination with a higher education institution abroad;

 More information can be found on the website of the Dutch Ministry of Education, Culture and Science.
 Further information about Virtual International Collaboration (Virtual Exchange, Online International Exchange, or related concepts of online international learning) can be found at the ENVOIE website.

-There are two subsidy rounds per year, one in February and one in September.
+There are two yearly subsidy rounds, one in February and one in September.
 All applications are listed in order of receipt.
 Are more applications coming in than is budgeted for?
 In that case, all first applications from institutional boards will be processed first.
-A second application from an institution therefore has a chance of receiving a subsidy after all first applications from institutional boards have been processed.
-This also applies to the third, fourth and successive application, until the subsidy budget of the application period has been exhausted.
+Therefore, a second application from an institution has a chance of receiving a subsidy after all first applications from institutional boards have been processed.
+This also applies to the third, fourth and successive applications, until the subsidy budget of the application period has been exhausted.

 If you are interested, please contact the talent and grant coordinator of the TAG, dr. Maaike Engels via M.C.Engels rug.nl and/or the faculty funding officer of your faculty.
-For substantive questions about this program and/or Virtual International Collaboration, please contact Angelos Konstantinidis, via a.konstantinidis rug.nl.
+For educational questions about setting up Virtual International Collaboration, please contact ESI embedded experts.